itabr/open_ptrack_docker/README.md

 sudo docker build -t openptrack/open_ptrack-dep .
 ```

-note : dot is part of the command meaning the current directory.
+Note : dot (.) is part of the command.
+It means the current directory.

 * ### open_ptrack
 open_ptrack is based on open_ptrack-dep and it is the base image for open_ptrack-single_camera_tracking and open_ptrack-multi_camera_tracking. this image includes open_ptrack installation.